 Heaven's Rocking Chair

-One of the most difficult deaths is child loss and death of a child poems or poems for infant loss can help parents grieve.
-Ron Tranmer's Heaven's Rocking Chair is a comforting ode for parents to imagine angels in heaven are taking care of their baby.
+One of the most difficult deaths is that of child loss, and death of a child poems or poems for infant loss can help parents slowly begin to process their grief.
+Ron Tranmer's Heaven's Rocking Chair is a comforting ode for parents.
+It encourages parents in mourning to imagine angels in heaven are taking care of their baby as lovingly as the baby's parents would.
 The poem opens with the question, "Are there rocking chairs in Heaven/where little babies go?"

 Epitaph to a Dog

-Pet owners looking for poems about the death of a dog appreciate Epitaph to a Dog written by George Gordon Byron.
-In the poem the author admonishes man for not giving dogs, man's best friends, the same funeral respects they give human friends.
+Pet owners looking for poems about the death of a dog appreciate Epitaph to a Dog, written by George Gordon Byron.
+In the poem, the author admonishes man for not giving dogs, man's best friends, the same funeral respects they give their human friends.
 He ends the poem stating, "To mark a friend's remains these stones arise;/ I never knew but one - and here he lies," sharing how his dog was his one true friend.

 Death Poems to Remember

-Some poems about death are life-affirming, while others are truly sad poems about death.
-Whatever the tone you're looking for, there's likely a famous poem about death that captures your feelings exactly.
+Some poems about death are life-affirming, while others are truly sad poems about death that hit heavy with emotion and grief.
+Whatever poetic tone you're looking for, there's likely a famous poem about death that captures your feelings exactly.